MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/cdx-extensibility.md

      </RetailCdxSeedData>
     ```

-1. Create a new Resource (xml file) in Dynamics 365 using AOT, in the resource xml file specify the new table and new job details like below.
-Note: Either you can add the new table part of the existing job or create a new job and add this table, in this case we are creating a new job id =”7000” and custom table = “ContosoRetailSeatingArrangementData”
+1. Create a new Xml resource in Dynamics 365 using the AOT.
+In the resource xml file specify the new table and new job details as shown in the followig code example.
+Note: Either you can add the new table part of the existing job or create a new job and add this table.
+In this case we are creating a new job id =”7000” and custom table = “ContosoRetailSeatingArrangementData”.

     ```
     [<RetailCdxSeedData ChannelDBMajorVersion="7" ChannelDBSchema="ext" Name="AX7">](file:///C:\Users\mumani\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook\LQW97M2L\RetailCDXSeedDataAX7_ContosoRetailExtension%20(002).xml)